anthonyycku/jeffify_react/README.md

 ### How it works

+Users can:

-Users can choose to play entire albums by clicking on the album picture, or can play individual songs from within an album, search, or artist page.
+- Choose to play entire albums by clicking on the album picture, or can play individual songs from within an album, search, or artist page.
 Users can also add songs to the queue if they wish to listen to it later.

-Users can signup/login to access the playlist features, allowing users to create personal playlists and add individual songs to them.
+- Signup/login to access the playlist features, allowing users to create personal playlists and add individual songs to them.

-Users can visit artist's page by clicking on the artist name either under the album name or inside an album.
+- Visit artist's page by clicking on the artist name either under the album name or inside an album.
 Artist's page will include all songs and albums by the artist, which the user can access.

-Users can search for all songs, albums, and artists that exist in the database
+- Search for all songs, albums, and artists that exist in the database

-Users can interact with the audio control just like any other music player out there!
+- Interact with the audio control just like any other music player out there!

 ### Technical Stack: